SEN Information Report

 The Local Offer provides information on what services you can expect from local agencies including education, health, social care and leisure.

-We also have students from other authorities, links to their local offers are below:
+We also have pupils from other authorities; links to their local offers are below:

-As well as the local offer directly work with social care services and health.
-In the last year we have developed the role of our Pastoral Care Officer to liaise with agencies and families.
+As well as the local offer, direct work with social care services and health ,in the last year we have developed the role of our Pastoral Care Officer to liaise with agencies and families.

 How do we evaluate the effectiveness of our SEN provision?

-We regularly ask pupils to tell us their views of the school, particularly what they would like to improve, via the Student Council.
+We regularly ask pupils to tell us their views of the school, particularly what they would like to improve, via the Pupil Parliament.
 These views are responded to accordingly.

 How do we handle complaints from parents of children with SEN about provision made at the school?